Jen-Shk/wifi-qr-code-generator/README.md

 ## How to use
 1. Go to the **Generator** tab, enter Wi-Fi details, then click generate.
 You can download or copy the code.
 2. Go to the **Scanner** tab, allow camera access, and point it at a QR code.
 It will show the Wi-Fi name and password.
-3. Use the **Start Camera** button to activate your camera for scanning.
+3. Use the **Start Scan** button to activate your camera for scanning.
-4. Use the **Stop Camera** button to turn off the camera when done.
+4. Use the **Stop Scan** button to turn off the camera when done.

 ## Notes
 - The scanner asks for camera permission, but it is safe.
 The camera is only used inside your browser and nothing is stored.